onlyjazz/flask-docs/docs/study_dashboard.md

 In [studies index](./manage_studies.md#studies) page, click on your study, now you see your study dashboard.

----
+!!!important

-**IMPORTANT** By press on study the study name appear in title bar and all the actions will be related to this study (like add user, add site etc.)
+    By press on study the study name appear in title bar and all the actions will be related to this study (like add user, add site etc.)

-___

 ![Screenshot](img/dashboard/study_dashboard.PNG)